 Q: Is gc.org for sale?

-Q: But you don't seem to be doing anything with it.
+Q: But you don't seem to be doing much with it.

 A: There's more to the internet than the World Wide Web.
-I have been using the domain for email for many years.
+In addition to the small web page here, I have been using the domain for email for many years.

 Q: But my organization/initials/company/favoriteletters are "gc".
 I am entitled to gc.org.
 Why won't you sell it?